bbe2/portfolio/README.md

 • Proposal for my innovative Python essentials training module is accepted for E-Learning launch.
 • Formulated for any learner to form a data manipulation mindset and core programming skills.
-• Inspired by the simplicity of the 1970s famous TI-30 calculator to train worldwide in data objects.
+• Inspired by the vintage slide rule terminator, the TI-30.
+Now let's go global with data object training!

 ![icarus_logo](https://user-images.githubusercontent.com/59778456/205196459-ec0a160b-b25a-42b4-b862-5ade0714e05a.JPG)

 ---------